$x-y$ swap for $(2,2p+1)$ minimal string

 \section{Conclusions}

-We finish with listing some directions for further studies. \begin{itemize} \item It is of interest to establish fully the diagrammatic technique that computes $\check{A}^g_n$ that is hinted at by obtained expressions, or to find a different way to streamline the calculation of amplitudes in this approach.
+We finish with listing some directions for further studies. \begin{itemize} \item It is of interest to prove the diagrammatic expansion that computes $\check{A}^g_n$ that is hinted at by obtained expressions, or to find a different way to streamline the calculation of amplitudes in this approach.
 Perhaps one can adapt the universal $x-y$ swap formula \cite{Alexandrov:2022ydc} for this purpose. \item We plan to study further the 5-point amplitude in genus zero with ground ring and 4 tachyon insertions and address the tension between different analytic approaches from ``first principles'' --- by calculating it numerically.
 We need to perform the same number of integrations as for well-studied example of $4$-point tachyon amplitude (see e.g. \cite{alesh2016}), but the problem incorporates 5-point conformal blocks and correlator of descendants, which adds some difficulty.
 Another interesting example that should have less subtleties for numerical calculations is the torus two-point amplitude of ground ring + tachyon (a similar calculation was done for $c=1$ string in \cite{Balthazar:2017mxh}).
 We plan to perform these calculations in the near future \cite{inprep}. \item The main observation of this paper raises a question of whether there is an analogous simple way to match correlators in two approaches for the general $(p,q)$ minimal string case.
 This is a much more subtle issue than for Lee-Yang series: even for three-point amplitudes on the sphere the answer (fusion coefficient) can not be simply reproduced by either the usual or $x-y$ dual spectral curve; instead it is given by the product of the two answers \cite{Marshakov:2024lvk}.
-Results of the current paper suggest that ramification points are naturally associated with primary fields in the matter sector; perhaps there is a more convenient TR formulation with $(p-1)(q-1)$ ramification points instead of the standard one. \end{itemize}
+On the other hand, it is very easy to imagine a natural generalization of \eqref{int-theor-conj-final} to this case, by replacing the fusion factors with the appropriate ones for $(p,q)$ model and extending the sum over $k_e$ to the lattice of all Liouville momenta of the form $P_{m,n}$.
+Results of the current paper suggest that ramification points are naturally associated with primary fields in the matter sector; perhaps there is a more convenient TR formulation with $(p-1)(q-1)$ ramification points instead of the standard one coming from the two-matrix model. \end{itemize}